zry98/movistar-home-hacks/RG3205W_rev5_howto.en.md

 on the other hand, I'm somewhat afraid of this possibly messing with the base OS, and a factory reset is going to take me so much time to restore the current setup, I just went another way (see below).

+The Home Assistant native app would also be required if you want to use the Home Assistant voice features via the Movistar Home mic and speakers.
+Android 8 supports installing voice assistants, so it could be technically doable; however I haven't experiemented with the stipped-down OS, nor with its CPU capabilities (and the aforecited usage of the outdated webview).
+If you get any results with this, please let the community know!

 ### Install browser, and use the Home Assistant Progressive Web App (PWA)
 Initially, I installed Chrome (`com.android.chrome`), navigated to my Home Assistant instance and, from there, installed the PWA on the desktop.
 I would have stuck with this setup, if only I wasn't running my Home Assistance instance over the local network, via HTTP.